Queen Elizabeth marks 95th birthday, days after husband's funeral

 A Buckingham Palace spokesman declined to comment, saying all family matters after the funeral would be private.

-Elizabeth, who was born on April 21, 1926, in Bruton Street, central London, grew up not expecting to become queen.
-Her father, George VI, only took the crown when his elder brother Edward VIII abdicated in 1936 to marry American divorcee Wallis Simpson.

-She ascended to the throne in 1952 at the age of 25, and surpassed her great-great-grandmother Queen Victoria as Britain's longest reigning monarch in September 2015.
+Elizabeth was born on April 21, 1926, in Bruton Street, central London.
+She ascended to the throne in 1952 at the age of 25, and surpassed her great-great-grandmother Queen Victoria as Britain's longest-reigning monarch in September, 2015.

 Elizabeth is also queen of 15 former British colonies including Canada, Australia and New Zealand.